aayushrathor/starredrep/README.md

 ## Python

+- [pypa/sampleproject](https://github.com/pypa/sampleproject) - A sample project that exists for PyPUG's "Tutorial on Packaging and Distributing Projects"
 - [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [ruanbekker/grafana-observability-primer](https://github.com/ruanbekker/grafana-observability-primer) - Grafana Observability Primer
 - [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer